slatedb/slatedb/rfcs/0006-merge-operator.md

 ### Aggregation Workload
 - Increment counters using merge operations vs read-modify-write
 - Compare performance for different value sizes
-- Expectation: Merge operations should faster than read-modify-write against cached records and should show significant improvements over read-modify-write for uncached records.
+- Expectation: Merge operations should be faster than read-modify-write against cached records and should show significant improvements over read-modify-write for uncached records.

 The benchmarks will be implemented and maintained as part of the existing benchmark suite to validate the merge operator performance characteristics.
 No benchmark results are available yet as the feature is still under development.